vegaprotocol/specs/protocol/0032-PRIM-price_monitoring.md

 Please see the [auction spec](./0026-AUCT-auctions.md) for auction details.

+Price monitoring engine should track mark price evolution within the market.
+It should be used to monitor trades as well as mark price update candidates.
+If any of these violates the bounds the market should go into auction and the transaction should get rejected.

 ### Note

 Price monitoring likely won't be the only possible trigger of auction period e.g. governance action could be the other ones.
 Thus the framework put in place as part of this spec should be flexible enough to easily accommodate other types of triggers.